qir-alliance/qir-spec/specification/under_development/profiles/Base_Profile.md

 explicitly disallow them from occurring in the bitcode but will not detail their use any further.
 We defer to existing resources for more information about how to generate and use debug symbols.

-TODO: a profile identifier and version number within the IR would be good to have (may be needed for correct usage of qubit and result pointers)

 ## Entry Point Definition